apache/mxnet/docs/faq/tensor_inspector_tutorial.md

 		bool interactive = false, std::string tag =  "");
 ```

 You can simply pass in a value from `CheckerType` where you would have passed in your own lambda if you were using the first API.
+Note that it's the developer's responsibility to pass in a valid value checker.

 ### Dump Tensor Value